-The Iowa Alliance for Arts Education supports and advances quality arts education programs.
+The Iowa Alliance for Arts Education is the umbrella organization for state arts organizations

-Our mission is to increase awareness, recognition and support of policies, practices, and partnerships that ensure quality sequential arts education programs for all Iowa students.
+The primary mission of the IAAE is to increase awareness, recognition and support of policies, practices, and partnerships that ensure and advance quality arts education for all Iowans.